AltspaceVR/AltspaceSDK/README.md

 **Latest Version: v0.2.3 -- [See Changes](https://github.com/AltspaceVR/AltspaceSDK/wiki/Changelog)**

 The AltspaceVR SDK can be used together with [three.js] to create holographic, multi-user web apps for virtual reality.
-When running inside AltspaceVR they can be experienced with consumer VR hardware including the Oculus Rift DK2.
+When running inside [AltspaceVR](http://altvr.com/) they can be experienced with consumer VR hardware including the Oculus Rift DK2.

 [Three.js](http://threejs.org/) is an open-source, render-agnostic 3D engine written in Javascript.
 It is used to construct much of the 3D graphics you see on the web, and can be used to create entire applications, or enhance existing webpages with 3D content.

 This repository contains the primary documentation for the SDK and related APIs, as well as tests, examples and utilities.

-The SDK is in beta and actively under development. **Please stay up to date by reading the [Wiki], the [Developer Answers] page, and the [GitHub Issues] page.**
+The SDK is in beta and actively under development.
+######Please stay up to date by reading the [Wiki], the [Developer Answers] page, and the [GitHub Issues] page.

-######Join the [Developer Portal](http://developer.altvr.com) to be kept up to date on changes, events, and ongoing projects, and get started by watching our [Tutorial Series].
+**The best way to begin is to follow our [Getting Started](https://developer.altvr.com/get-started/) guide!**

 ## altspace.js